-Both parties will be provided an equal opportunity to participate in any process that is part of a Title IX review, appeal of findingsand conclusions, or grievance or dismissal hearings.
+If provided by Government regulations, both parties will be provided an equal opportunity to participate in any process that is part of a Title IX review, appeal of findings and conclusions, or grievance or dismissal hearings.
 There are no public hearings.

-As provided by Government regulations, all proceedings, including the investigation, appeals and grievances, shall be conducted in a manner that (a) is consistent with the University's policies and transparent to the accuser complainant and accused respondent; (b) includes timely notice, of meetings at which the accuser or accused, or both, may be present; (c) provides the complainant, the accusedrespondent, and appropriate officials timely and equal access to information that will be used after the fact-finding investigation during informal and formal disciplinary meetings and hearings; and (d) are conducted by officials who do not have a conflict of interest or bias for or against the accusercomplainant or the accusedrespondent.
+If provided by Government regulations, all proceedings, including the investigation, appeals and grievances, shall be conducted in a manner that (a) is consistent with the University's policies and transparent to the reporting party and responding party; (b) includes timely notice, of meetings; (c) provides the reporting party, the responding party, and appropriate officials timely and equal access to information that will be used after the fact-finding investigation during informal and formal disciplinary meetings and hearings; and (d) are conducted by officials who do not have a conflict of interest or bias for or against the reporting party or the responding party.
 For cases involving sexual assault, dating violence, domestic violence, and stalking, the proceedings must be conducted by officials who at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.